lavita-ai/medical-ai-atlas/README.md

 | [Clinical-Longformer](https://arxiv.org/abs/2201.11838) | [here](https://github.com/luoyuanlab/Clinical-Longformer) [[HF Hub]](https://huggingface.co/yikuan8/Clinical-Longformer) | [MIMIC-III](https://www.nature.com/articles/sdata201635) || 2022 |

 :white_check_mark: &nbsp; Known as the first attempt to create an NLP benchmark in the biomedical domain.

+➡️ &nbsp; PICO is a sequence labeling task where the model extracts spans describing the Participants, Interventions, Comparisons, and Outcomes in a clinical trial paper.

 ## Datasets and Benchmarks
 | Data name | Description | Paper | Year |